valNodeOne/Documentation/Relayer/IBC-Challange.md

 # How to setup TS-Relayer for IBC between band-laozi-testnet4 and kichain-t-4

 This document describes how the set up IBC between band-laozi-testnet4 and kichain-t-4.
-The Relayer used in this documentation is the typescript implementation of an IBC Relayer.
+The Relayer used in this documentation is the typescript implementation of an [IBC Relayer.](https://docs.cosmos.network/master/ibc/relayer.html#)
-Its documentation can be found here: https://github.com/confio/ts-relayer
+A documentation can be found in the [ts-relayer](https://github.com/confio/ts-relayer) repo.

 ## Step 1: Confirm Parameters: